Explore FREE downloadable educational materials.

 Hepatitis A Vaccine

 - There are three hepatitis A containing vaccines available for use in the United States.
 VAQTA, an inactivated hepatitis A virus vaccine, manufactured by Merck; HAVRIX, an inactivated hepatitis A virus vaccine manufactured by GlaxoSmithKline; and TWINRIX, a combination vaccine containing both inactivated hepatitis A virus vaccine (HAVRIX) and recombinant hepatitis B vaccine (ENGERIX-B), manufactured by GlaxoSmithKline.
-The CDC recommends that children receive two doses of hepatitis A vaccine with the first dose administered between the ages of 12 and 23 months, and the second dose given 6 months later;
+VAQTA, HAVRIX, and TWINRIX were developed using aborted fetal cells.

-- Using the MedAlerts search engine, as of October 31, 2022, there have been more than 47,855 reports of hepatitis A vaccine reactions, with over 25 percent (12,248) of reaction occuring in children under 3 years of age.
-Reports made to the federal Vaccine Adverse Events Reporting System (VAERS) note hospitalizations, injuries and deaths following hepatitis A vaccinations, including 166 related deaths, 3,629 hospitalizations, and 1,012 related disabilities;
+- Using the MedAlerts search engine, as of March 31, 2023, there have been more than 48,940 reports of hepatitis A vaccine reactions, hospitalizations, injuries and deaths following hepatitis A vaccinations made to the federal Vaccine Adverse Events Reporting System (VAERS), including 169 related deaths, 3,657 hospitalizations, and 1,016 related disabilities.
+Continue reading quick facts…

 NVIC encourages you to become fully informed about Hepatitis A and the Hepatitis A vaccine by reading all sections in the Table of Contents below, which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.